Learn how Exothermic Welding is done in below Video

 Compared for some other forms of welding, exothermic bonds employ a greater mechanical toughness.
 The weld can be proof against corrosion.
 You simply won't notice an increase in electrical excess weight despite repeated small signal pulses; your weld is highly firm.
 The procedure is more costly, however.
-The task requires replaceable moulds but from One Mold can do approx 30 - 100 Joints.
+The task requires replaceable moulds, is not easily repeatable.

-Exothermic weld is usually used for welding copper conductors but is suitable for welding a wide range of metals, including stainless steel, cast iron, common steel, brass and bronze.
+Exothermic weld may also be done far from others.
+That reduces dangers to employees.
+A igniter is used with widespread graphite molds or a palatable made drop within weld metal ink cartridge, semi-permanent graphite crucible pattern, and an ignition company that connects your container with a cord.
+Exothermic weld is usually used for welding copper conductors but is suitable for welding a wide range of metals, including stainless steel, cast iron, common steel, brass, bronze, and Monel.
 It is especially useful for joining dissimilar metals.

 An exothermic weld has higher mechanical strength than other forms of weld, and excellent corrosion resistance It is also highly stable when subject to repeated short-circuit pulses, and does not suffer from increased electrical resistance over the lifetime of the installation.
 However, the process is costly relative to other welding processes, requires a supply of replaceable moulds, suffers from a lack of repeatability, and can be impeded by wet conditions or bad weather.